vv87/Python_training/README.md

-# Repository for Python Training and Stepic
+# Repository for Python Training and Stepic123